stemlock/ML_Readings_Reimplementations/README.md

     - Predicting customer churn within the Telecom industry using KNN, Decision Trees, Random Forests, Naive Bayes, and SVMs and comparing relative performance.

+*Disclaimer: None of the content reproduced here is created from scratch.
+All credits go to original authors of the source material.